Nutrition & Healthy Weight

 The Eatwell Guide shows how much of what we eat overall should come from each food group to achieve a healthy, balanced diet.
 You don't need to achieve this balance with every meal but try to get the balance right over a day or even a week.

 It's important to get some fat in your diet, but foods that are high in fat, salt, and sugar have been placed outside of the circular image as they are not necessary as part of a healthy balanced diet and most of us need to cut down on these.
+A great way to find out how much sugar, fats and salts are in your food is to use this helpful app.

 Unsaturated fats from plant sources, for example vegetable oil or olive oil, are healthier types of fat.
 But all types of fat are high in energy (calories) and so should only be eaten in small amounts.